-Firetree Trust is made by two charitable trusts (Firetree and Starfish Education), both endowed by Richard Paul “Dick” Haugland - a philanthropist, scientist and entrepreneur.
+Firetree Trust is made by two philanthropic purpose trusts (Firetree and Starfish Education), established under the Laws of Singapore and endowed by Richard Paul “Dick” Haugland - a philanthropist, scientist and entrepreneur.

 Our two trusts are managed by a single corporate trustee led by Francesco Caruso, Dick’s long-time friend and colleague.
 You can read more about our structure here.

-In everything we do, we carry on Dick’s legacy and expand on the main charitable priorities he developed over the years together with Francesco.
+In everything we do, we carry on Dick’s legacy and expand on the main philanthropic priorities he developed over the years together with Francesco.
 You can read more about our legacy here.